 CMS/Brembana's line of vertically oriented CNC's is among the first to be offered for this revolutionary new technology for drilling/drilling-milling, and "grinding, milling, boring" processing operations for processing glass sheets.

-CMS/Brembana "Double edgers" are machines that make a finished edge on two opposite sides of a glass panel at the same time.
+CCMS/Brembana "Double Edgers" are machines that make a finished edge on two opposite sides of a glass panel at the same time.
 Double edging machines can be equipped with both cup wheels and peripheral wheels.

-"Double edger" machines are limited to rectangularly shaped pieces, although some models can carry out work on trapezoidal parts.
-Double edger systems can also be configured based upon the shape and amount of space available in the customer's factory.
-Straight, L-shaped and U shaped double edger lines are configurable according to the customer's requirement.
+"Double Edger" machines are limited to rectangularly shaped pieces, although some models can carry out work on trapezoidal parts.
+Double edger systems can also be configured based on the shape and amount of space available in the customer's factory.
+Straight, L-shaped, and U-shaped double edger lines are configurable according to the customer's requirement.

 CMS/Tecnocut's line of hydro-abrasive waterjet cutting systems is a perfect application for a wide range of glass cutting needs required for the glass industry today.

 CMS/Tecnocut's newest generation of cutting robots is designed with a structure perfectly adapted for water-jet cutting technology, ensuring the best technological and productive performance.

 A piece of "heavy laminated glass" is machined, with dimensions of 3210 x 2400 x 30 (15+15) mm thick.

 Profile, a vertical CNC machining center for glass, is resting the part to be worked at 5° from true vertical.